1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Abnormal CT of the GI Tract in Houston

-• Medications: Anti-inflammatory agents, antibiotics, or immunosuppressants to address infections, IBD flares, or other inflammatory causes.
+• Drugs: Anti-inflammatory interventions, antibiotics, or immunosuppressions in response to either infections or IBD exacerbation or other inflammatory conditions.

-• Minimally invasive surgery: Laparoscopic resection or bypass for obstructions, tumors, or complicated strictures to relieve symptoms and restore function.
+• Minimally invasive surgery: Laparoscopic resection or by passage of obstruction, tumor, or complex strictures to resistant the symptoms along with resuming normal functioning.

 Why Choose GastroDoxs?